-The stockpile held abroad was separated from spent fuel of Japanese nuclear power plants in reprocessing facilities in the UK and France under contracts with Japanese electric utilities.
-1Reprocessing of spent fuel contracted out to France has been completed and approximately 15.5 tons of separated plutonium is held there as of the end of 2017.
-This is down 0.7 ton from the end of 2016 (16.2 tons) due to the transports of fabricated MOX fuels from France to Japan.
-2As for the reprocessing of spent fuel contracted out to the UK, approximately 21.2 tons of separated plutonium, which includes 0.4 tons of plutonium newly allocated and added to the stock in 2017, is held in the UK.
-Approximately, 0.6 ton of plutonium from the remaining spent fuel contracted out to the UK is expected to be added to the stockpile around by 2019, when the reprocessing facility in the UK is scheduled to be closed.
+The stockpile held abroad was separated from spent fuel of Japanese nuclear power plants in reprocessing facilities in the U.K., and France under contracts with Japanese electric utilities.
+1Reprocessing of spent fuel contracted out to France has been completed and approximately 15.5 tons of separated plutonium is held there as of the end of 2018.
+2As for the reprocessing of spent fuel contracted out to the U.K., approximately 21.2 tons of separated plutonium is held there as of the end of 2018, and approximately 0.6 ton of plutonium from the remaining spent fuel contracted out to the U.K. is expected to be added to the stockpile in the future.